Economic success, a ‘credible’ SAF, regional cooperation key for Singapore to stay safe in today’s world: SM Lee

 “In both cases, it came quite suddenly.
 The impact on us was very great, and we had to prepare the population for the impact psychologically, as well as do things which were within our power to secure ourselves and secure our people's livelihoods and lives,” he said.

-“Fortunately, with resources and with support from the people and unity, we were able to come up in both cases much less scarred than we feared.”
+"Fortunately, with resources and with support from the people, and with unity, we were able to do that, and come out in both cases, much less scarred than we feared."

-“Some cooperation projects were reconsidered, some continued, some didn't.
+“Some cooperation projects were reconsidered − some continued, some did not.
 Some new projects which we had hoped to work on, they may not have taken off yet,” he said.

-“But external policy always depends on domestic politics.
-If your domestic politics doesn't support it or doesn't give you the bandwidth to make major external decisions, well that's just the way it is, and we have to wait until the politics enables things to restart.”
+"But well, external policy always depends on domestic politics.
+If the domestic politics does not support it or does not give you the bandwidth to make major external decisions, well, that is just the way it is, and we have to wait until the politics enables things to restart."

 Mr Ong also asked Mr Lee about how the Singapore government responded during the period from 2018 to 2022 – when Malaysia saw four different prime ministers in office – and whether that experience left Singapore prepared for a Malaysian prime minister from the Parti Islam Se-Malaysia.

-Singapore is multiracial and operates on the basis of equal opportunity and meritocracy, while Malaysia has a race-based political system and policies, he said.
+Singapore is multiracial and operates on the basis of equal opportunity and meritocracy, while Malaysia has a race-based political system based on the bumiputera policy, he said.

-"It's the fundamental difference between our two countries and I think, therefore, the relationship is complex, but we have found ways to coexist and to cooperate despite that, and I'm quite confident we will keep on doing that," said Mr Lee.
+"It is the fundamental difference between our two countries.
+And I think therefore, the relationship is complex, but we have found ways to coexist and to cooperate despite that, and I am quite confident we will keep on doing that," said Mr Lee.

-Asked by Prof Chan if he had fun in his time as Singapore prime minister, Mr Lee laughed and said that he did not think “it’s quite the right mindset with which to approach a job”.
+Asked by Prof Chan if he had fun in his time as Singapore prime minister, Mr Lee laughed and said that he did not think “it is quite the right mindset with which to approach the job".

-“But it's a challenge, and it's one which you look forward to.
-There is a problem, and we can do something about it, let's move.
-I think there's a good feeling,” he said.
+"But it is a challenge, and it is one which you look forward to.
+There is a problem, and we can do something about it – let us move.
+I think that is a good feeling," he said.